hep-mh/acropolis/README.md

 v1.3\
 (In development)
- - For the models in ``acropolis.models``, the contribution from final-state radiation of photons now also gets substracted from the monochromatic source terms of electrons and positrons.
-The corrections are similar in size as the ones from tritium and neutron decays: small but nice to have. ;)
  - Made some initial plotting functions available in ``acropolis.plots``, which -- right now -- can be used to easily plot the results of parameter scans
  - Improved the output that is printed to the screen (especially for parameter scans if ``verbose=True``)
  - Updated the neutron lifetime to the PDG 2020 recommended value